About the Author

 French MacLean

-It’s always been that way – one adventure after another.
-Born in Peoria, Illinois, the son of an infantry corporal who had fought in the Hürtgen Forest and the Battle of the Bulge, French chose the “road less traveled” and entered West Point in 1970, to pursue his dream of becoming an Army officer.
-It was a tough, but rewarding, four years, and he has been thankful he went ever since.
 One of the best features of the academy is the group of classmates you meet.
-Keith Alexander, who was one of the smartest guys in the class, became the director of the National Security Agency; Jack Pattison, our class First Captain; David Petraeus, who went on to four stars, a command of Iraq and Afghanistan and as the Director of the Central Intelligence Agency; and Martin Dempsey, who served as the Chairman of the Joint Chiefs of Staff, were all his classmates of 1974.
+Keith Alexander, who was one of the smartest guys in the class, became the director of the National Security Agency; Jack Pattison, our class First Captain, had fought at Hamburger Hill as an enlisted man; David Petraeus, who went on to four stars, command of Iraq and Afghanistan and Director of the Central Intelligence Agency; and Martin Dempsey, who served as the Chairman of the Joint Chiefs of Staff, were all his classmates of 1974.
 French was in plebe boxing with Marty and the instructors always made fun of his last name, as that was the same as the old heavyweight champion, Jack Dempsey.
 So they put him in with classmates who were much bigger and taller, but Marty never went down.
 French never boxed Marty, but he did get a broken nose in the ring!

 Being the IG was a watershed moment.
-He really learned how to search through records, interview observers and get to the bottom of some complex events.
-He also was frequently invited to go with the commander, General Montgomery Meigs, on battle staff rides to places such as the Battle of the Bulge and the Hürtgen Forest.
+He really learned how to search through records, interview observers and get to the bottom of complex events.
+He also was frequently invited to go with the commander, General Montgomery Meigs, on battle staff rides to the Battle of the Bulge and the Hürtgen Forest.
 French already knew the history, but General Meigs showed him how the history could teach not only today’s generals, but also how leaders of businesses and organizations could learn from those events of the past.

+After retiring from the Army in 2004, at a ceremony attended by close Army and Navy friends conducted on “Last Stand Hill” at the Little Bighorn Battlefield, he tried homeland security consulting in Washington, DC.
+The money was good, but there was no adventure in it, so he and his wife, Olga – herself a former Army officer – moved back to the Midwest.
 Now, French and Olga’s old brick Tudor home serves as a base for their travels, as well as providing a perfect environment in which to write.
-At any point in the year, French can be found at home working on his next book, on the road teaching with Jack, visiting the Little Bighorn and other battlefields, fishing and drinking coffee in Puerto Rico, hunting with his Army buddies or serving as a luggage-Sherpa for Olga, as she leads out on her own adventures.
+At any point in the year, French can be found at home working on his next book, or serving as a luggage-Sherpa for Olga, as she leads out on her own adventures.

 So join us on an adventure, whether that’s looking through the web site, reading one of the books, or just sending French an Email if you ever have a historical question – so that you can go on adventures of your own!